-7.11.8.8 Create Mass from Loads
+7.11.8.1.1 Create Mass from Loads

-This command creates a set of mass elements that give a mass corresponding to a specified load in a given direction.
-This is typically used to generate masses for exporting to programs that do not have the facility to include the effects of dead load as mass for dynamic analysis.
+This command creates a set of mass properties that give a nodal mass corresponding to a specified load in a given direction.

 If the tool is run before properties have been assigned to 2d elements, the additional mass is assumed to be zero.